Bringing water to Tunisia's struggling farmers | DW | 09.07.2020

 Water scarcity is a major problem in Tunisia.
 Rainwater often goes to waste and groundwater is overused.
-Can new farming methods, wells and sustainable practices protect the resource for future generations?
+Can new farming methods, cisterns and sustainable practices protect the resource for future generations?

-Project aims: Raising awareness about fair water distribution for current and future generations; adapting farming methods; building water storage cisterns and wells; establishing water forums
+Project aims: Raising awareness about fair water distribution for current and future generations; adapting farming methods; building water storage cisterns; establishing water forums

 Project partners: German development agency, GIZ, local authorities and farmers in the Kairouan region, Tunisia's agriculture ministry